ashili/jsCalc/README.md

 ###2- O – Open-Closed Principle:

-Software elements (classes,modules,functions, etc...) should be open for extension but closed for modification. it sounds confusing
+Software elements (classes,modules,functions, etc...) should be open for extension but closed for modification. it sounds confusing:confused:.
-:confused:

-.
 I know.

 this means that you can build classes in a way that you can extend them via inheritance and child classes, but the parent class that you have created should not be modified.